On the constrained growth of complex scale-independent systems: Abstract

 \section{Abstract}

-\textbf{\\Scale independence is a ubiquitous feature of complex systems \cite{Sornette} which implies a highly skewed distribution of resources with no characteristic scale.
-Research has long focused on \emph{why} systems as varied as protein networks, evolution and stock actions all feature scale independence \cite{Yule2, Simon, Champernowne, Barabasi1999, Hebert2011_prl, BTW, Bak, Carlson2000}.
-Assuming that they simply do, we focus here on describing exactly \emph{how} this behaviour emerges.
-We show that growing towards scale independence implies strict constraints: the first is the well-known preferential attachment principle \cite{Yule2, Simon, Champernowne, Barabasi1999, Hebert2011_prl} and the second is a new form of temporal scaling.
-These constraints pave a precise evolution path, such that even an instantaneous snapshot of a distribution is enough to reconstruct the past of the system and predict its future.
-We validate our approach on diverse spheres of human activities ranging from scientific and artistic productivity, to sexual relations and online traffic.}
+Scale independence is a ubiquitous feature of complex systems which implies a highly skewed distribution of resources with no characteristic scale.
+Research has long focused on \emph{why} systems as varied as protein networks, evolution and stock actions all feature scale independence.
+Assuming that they simply do, we focus here on describing \emph{how} this behavior emerges, in contrast to more idealized models usually considered.
+We arrive at the conjecture that a minimal model to explain the growth towards scale independence involves only two coupled dynamical features: the first is the well-known preferential attachment principle and the second is a general form of delayed temporal scaling.
+While the first is sufficient, the second is present in all studied data and appears to maximize the speed of convergence to true scale independence.
+The delay in this temporal scaling acts as a coupling between population growth and individual activity.
+Together, these two dynamical properties appear to pave a precise evolution path, such that even an instantaneous snapshot of a distribution is enough to reconstruct the past of the system and predict its future.
+We validate our approach and confirm its usefulness on diverse spheres of human activities ranging from scientific and artistic productivity, to sexual relations and online traffic.